cloudera-labs/cloudera.cluster/README.md

 All dependencies, required and optional, can be found in `requirements.yml`; only the _required_ dependencies are in `galaxy.yml`.

-`ansible-galaxy` will install only the _required_ dependencies automatically. `ansible-builder` will install all dependencies - _required_ and _optional_ - and the Python dependencies if you wish to use that application to construct your environment.
-(This behavior supports *Execution Environment* creation.
-See [`cloudera-labs/cldr-runner`](https://github.com/cloudera-labs/cldr-runner) as an example.)
+`ansible-galaxy` will install only the _required_ dependencies automatically. `ansible-builder` will install the Python dependencies if you wish to use that application to construct your environment.
 For either, you may wish to use a _virtual environment_.

+See the `base` *Execution Environment* configuration in [`cloudera-labs/cldr-runner`](https://github.com/cloudera-labs/cldr-runner) as an example of how you can install the optional dependencies to suit your specific needs.

 ## Using the Collection

-This Ansible Collection is designed to work hand-in-hand with the [`cloudera-deploy`](https://github.com/cloudera-labs/cloudera-deploy) application, which uses reference playbooks from [`cloudera.exe`](https://github.com/cloudera-labs/cloudera.exe) and example definitions.
+This collection is designed to work hand-in-hand with the [`cloudera-deploy` application](https://github.com/cloudera-labs/cloudera-deploy), which uses reference playbooks from the [`cloudera.exe` collection](https://github.com/cloudera-labs/cloudera.exe) and example definitions.
 Coming releases will decouple these collections further while maintaining backwards compatibility.

 Once installed, reference the collection in your playbooks and roles.